 The police cite the truck driver for failing to stop for the vehicle in front of them.
 The driver of the passenger vehicle didn’t violate any traffic laws or act negligently.
 However, during the course of their investigation, the police notice a smell of alcohol relative to the driver of the passenger vehicle.
 They conduct field sobriety tests and administer a chemical test.
 The results show that the driver of the passenger vehicle is over the legal limit.

 In this case, the driver of the passenger vehicle has only criminal liability for his offense.
 Although the driver may have acted negligently by driving over the legal limit for alcohol, his negligence didn’t cause the accident.
 Instead, the truck driver caused the accident by failing to stop when there was a vehicle in front of them at the stop sign.
 In this case, the truck driver has civil liability, and the driver of the passenger vehicle has criminal liability.

 How Can a Personal Injury Attorney Help?

 If you’re hurt in a personal injury accident, it’s important not to assume that a criminal matter can successfully resolve the case.
 An experienced injury attorney can help you evaluate your case to determine how a criminal matter might impact your personal injury claim.

-Your lawyer can help you look at your case in light of Nevada’s criminal and civil laws to help ensure that you recover fully and fairly for your losses.
+Our Las Vegas and Henderson personal injury lawyers can help you look at your case in light of Nevada’s criminal and civil laws to help ensure that you recover fully and fairly for your losses.